PedroChaps/pedrochaps.github.io/README.md

 5. Finally, access the web app by accessing the following link in a browser: `localhost:3000`.

 If you have already ran the project, you just need to do steps 4. and 5. on the next time.

+# Final thoughts

+I hope you have liked my website and this README!
+If you have any doubts, comments or suggestions, don't hesitate in contacting me - I'm very happy to help! :D